sappo/master_thesis/notes/similarity_aware_inverted_indexing_for_real_time_entity_resoluition.md

 ### Requirements Real-time ER

-The requirements for a Real-time ER framework is to process a stream of query records a fast a possible against a (large) data set of existing entities.
+The requirements for a Real-time ER framework is to process a stream of query records as fast as possible against a (large) data set of existing entities.
 The response time for such a system must be short (ideally sub-second).
 The result of a query is a ranked list with probabilities that a matched record refers to the same entity.